Charlemagne and church music: Description

-In this, he was an ally of the Church.
-Aided by a technical knowledge of the subject, he appreciated the reasons why the Church attaches importance to music in worship, and the manner of its performance.
-He used his authority to enforce the wishes of the Church.
+Aided by a technical knowledge of the subject, Charlemagne appreciated the reasons why Christianity attaches importance to music in worship, and the manner of its performance.
+He used his authority to enforce the wishes of the Pope.
 His legislation on this subject, as on other points regarding the liturgy, was conformity with Rome.

 To this end, tradition tells us, he not only took members of his own chapel to Rome with him, in order that they might learn at the fountain head, but asked Pope Adrian I, in 774, to let him have two of the papal singers.
 One of these papal chanters, Theodore, was sent to Metz, and the other, Benedict, to the schola cantorum at Soissons.
 According to Ekkehart IV, a chronicler of the tenth century, the same pope sent two more singers to the Court of Charlemagne.
 One of these, Peter, reached Metz, but Romanus at first being detained at St. Gall by sickness, afterwards obtained permission from the emperor to remain there.
 Manuscripts found there were used in the recovery of the original form of the Gregorian chant.

 Charlemagne also made strenuous though not wholly successful efforts to wean Milan and its environs from their Ambrosian Rite and melodies.
 In 789 he addressed a decree to the whole clergy of his empire, enjoining on every member to learn the Cantus Romanus and to perform the office in conformity with the directions of his father Pepin, who had abolished the Gallican chant.

 Through the synod of Aachen of 803, the emperor commanded again the bishops and clerics to sing the office sicut psallit ecclesia Romana, and ordered them to establish scholae cantorum in suitable places.
 He himself provided for the support of those already in existence that is, those in Metz, Paris, Soissons, Orléans, Sens, Tours, Lyon, Cambrai, and Dijon in France, and those of Fulda, Reichenau, and St. Gall.
 The sons of nobles of his empire and of his vassals were expected, by imperial commands to be instructed in grammar, music, and arithmetic, while the boys in the public schools were taught music and how to sing, especially the Psalms.